 - SEO Title: AKA the Title Tag, which is the main text you see on search results and the top of your browser when hovering over a tab

 - URL: If you have a page about furnace repair, it’s best to have furnace-repair in the URL

-It’s optimal to place a keyword in each one of these places, but make no mistake, keyword stuffing is a black hat tactic that will hurt your SEO.
-So to be clear, placing these keywords in the areas mentioned above is optimal but don’t over-do it.
-Always used keywords in the context of the page, image, content, description, etc. Steer clear of using keywords consecutively or using them unnaturally.
-When marketers talk about organic SEO, they are alluding specifically to white-hat SEO, which means tactics such as keyword stuffing are absolutely off limits.
+It’s optimal to place a keyword in each one of these places, but make no mistake; keyword stuffing is a black hat tactic that will hurt your SEO.
+So to be clear, placing these keywords in the abovementioned areas is optimal but don’t overdo it.

 How To Put Keywords in WordPress?

-To add keywords to WordPress, you’re going to want to download a plugin called Yoast SEO.
-Its one click install allows for simple placement of keywords throughout your page.
-This includes URL slug, otherwise known as permalink, SEO Title, H1,H2, Meta Description, etc. You can even add a target keyword that allows for the plugin to produce keyword density metrics to know if you’ve overstuffed the document, haven’t used the phrase enough etc. Take a look at how HVAC Webmasters put keywords into a blog post:
+You can even add a target keyword that allows the plugin to produce keyword density metrics to know if you’ve overstuffed the document, haven’t used the phrase enough, etc. Take a look at how HVAC Webmasters put keywords into a blog post: